muhme/joomla-branches-tester/README.md

    2024-08-22 10:21:45,346 - ERROR - Failed to forward email to host.docker.internal:7325: [Errno 111] Connection refused
    ```
    An email is received by `jbt_relay:7025` and delivered to the Cypress container `smtp-tester` listening on
-   `jbt_cypress:7125`, delivered to the mail catcher listening on `jbt_mail:7225`, and could not be delivered to local
+   `jbt_cypress:7125`, delivered to the mail catcher listening on `jbt_mail:7225`,
-   the locally running Cypress GUI `smtp-tester` listening on `localhost:7325` (equivalent host names are used for clarity).
+   and could not be delivered to the locally running Cypress GUI `smtp-tester` listening on `localhost:7325` (equivalent host names are used for clarity).
 4. Run a script with the option `-x` to enable detailed debugging output that shows each command
    executed along with its arguments, for example:
    ```